rayinla/rayinla.github.io/README.md

 ![search icon](images/classiclex1.JPG)

-You can then toggle to the dev environment to practise the skills you've learned.
+You can then toggle to the dev environment by pressing the coding icon on the far right to practise the skills you've learned.

 ![search icon](images/classiclex2.jpg)